danrot/danrot.github.io/_drafts/my-getting-things-done-system-in-wunderlist.md

 Maybe you can even dump an entire list.

 ###Don't be afraid to abuse the system for checklists
-Although this tip doesn't help on getting anything done, but nevertheless it's very useful.
+Although this tip doesn't help on getting anything done it's very useful.
 First I used Wunderlist only for tasks, which I can tick off after a period of time.
 But I found out that it's really nice for checklists as well.
 So I added a list called checklists, and added a task for every checklist.
 The content of the checklist goes to the task's subtasks.
 If you know that these tasks are only for reference and will never be done, it even feels ok to let them pend undone.